 - 1:10 (small objects)

 - 1:5 (small objects)

 The printing scale indicates the acceptable error that a printed orthomosaic can have.
-The acceptable error is based on the smallest difference that a human can distinguish at a drawing, which in a scale 1:1 is about 0.25 mm.
-This error should be multiplied by the printing scale in order to calculate the acceptable error that a printed orthomosaic should have.
+The acceptable error is based on the smallest difference that a human can distinguish at a drawing, which on a scale of 1:1, is about 0.25 mm.
+This error should be multiplied by the printing scale to calculate the acceptable error that a printed orthomosaic should have.